 This page provides an overview of my past and ongoing research projects, with links to the main project pages, where applicable.
-It is no always up to date, so please contact me if you have questions about current research directions.
+It is not always up to date, so please contact me if you have questions about current research directions.

 - Making Human Place Knowledge Digestible by Computers (CIs Winter,Renz, Baldwin, Tomko, Kuhn), ARC DP (2017-2020) – This project aims to deliver the fundamental computational methods to capture, model, process, and interact on human place knowledge.
 People think of places and their relations, while computers use coordinates and maps.
 People’s interaction with maps is cognitively costly and error-prone, which is untenable in time-critical decision making.
 We investigate new fundamental computational methods to enable smart human-machine interaction based on place knowledge, which is important for Web search, crowd-sourced data capture, or interaction with autonomous vehicles.
-(PhD expressions of interest sought)
+(PhD expressions of interest sought) [available for Masters projects]

-- Improving equity of Hepatitis B treatment access and outcomes by informing spatial targeting of resources (CIs Cowie, McVernon, Jenny, Tomko, Golding, MacLachlan), CRC-SI Proejct (2016-2018) – Exploring Hepatitis B modelling through mobility models
+- Improving equity of Hepatitis B treatment access and outcomes by informing spatial targeting of resources (CIs Cowie, McVernon, Jenny, Tomko, Golding, MacLachlan), CRC-SI Proejct (2016-2018) – Exploring Hepatitis B modelling through mobility models [completed]

-- Digital solutions for capturing connectedness and mobility data in remote Indigenous communities (CIs McVernon, Tong, Gibney, McKinnon, Gundjirryirr Dhurrkay, Geard, Campbell, Bird, Wadley, Tomko, Taylor), Indigenous Research Initiative seed fund, Unimelb (2016-2017) – Tracking connectedness in remote communities for health modelling.
+- Digital solutions for capturing connectedness and mobility data in remote Indigenous communities (CIs McVernon, Tong, Gibney, McKinnon, Gundjirryirr Dhurrkay, Geard, Campbell, Bird, Wadley, Tomko, Taylor), Indigenous Research Initiative seed fund, Unimelb (2016-2017) – Tracking connectedness in remote communities for health modelling. [finished]

-- Mapping Urban Mobility for Flu Forecasting (CIs Tomko, Geard, Moss), MNSI Unimelb (2016-2017) – Exploring the utility of large-scale SatNav tracking data for influenza modelling.
+- Mapping Urban Mobility for Flu Forecasting (CIs Tomko, Geard, Moss), MNSI Unimelb (2016-2017) – Exploring the utility of large-scale SatNav tracking data for influenza modelling. [second phase – also seeking Masters students]

 - Computational methods for the analysis of functional city structures – an ongoing project, looking at the way urban structure influences and determines human mobility, and how people interact in cities.
 I am seeking students interested in statistical analysis of urban networks and other quantitative means to analyse urban morphology!